Top 10 greatest players of all time: Borussia Dortmund

 Known for his exceptional defensive skills, including his ability to read the game, make interceptions, and tackle effectively, Matthias Sammer is regarded as one of the greatest defenders of all time.

-Sammer was well-established by the time he signed from Inter and would blossom into one of the best of his generation under Ottmar Hitzfeld’s guidance.
+Sammer was well-established by the time he signed for BVB from Inter Milan and would blossom into one of the best of his generation under Ottmar Hitzfeld’s guidance.
 Hitzfeld utilised Sammer’s versatility and well-rounded profile to the highest degree.
 He was used in various roles, although he produced his best work functioning as a sweeper.

 Share this article